 - Strength from cultural diversity

-The U.S. Grains Council offers attractive compensation and benefits, flexible work schedules, global opportunities, and activities to help you develop both personally and professionally.
+The U.S. Grains Council offers attractive compensation and benefits, global opportunities, and activities to help you develop both personally and professionally.

 Job Opportunities for People with Disabilities

 The Council recognizes that people with disabilities have a right to full and fair consideration for any job for which they apply.
 We strive to offer an environment in which all people can reach their highest potential and make a difference.
 Having a disability will not be a disadvantage to you being considered as an applicant for employment.

 The U.S. Grains Council is an Equal Opportunity Employer.

 All replies will be held and treated confidentially.